LaunchCodeEducation/skills-back-end-java/objectives/README.md

 - Explain why fields should almost always be `private`
 - Explain some of the most common reasons for using getters and setters to expose access to private fields
 - Describe what a property is in Java, and how it is different from a field
+- Create new instances of a class using constructors
+- Write constructors to properly initialize class instances
+- Describe and use constructer overloading
+- Describe the default constructor, including when and how it will be provided for a given class
+- Use `this()` to invoke one constructor from within another in the same class
 - Explain and properly use the `static` keyword
 - Explain and properly use the `final` keyword
 - Create constant fields